Updated October 23, 2020

 - Individuals who earned less than $75,000 will get a one-time payment of $1,200, with married couples getting $2,400 if they earned less than $150,000.
 Payment amounts will be lowered for higher-income earners.

 - Families would also get $500 for each ‘qualifying child‘ – children under age 17 on Dec.
 31, 2019; claimed as a dependent on the taxpayer’s federal tax return; and in most cases, living with the taxpayer at least half the year.

 - To get a payment, you need to have a valid Social Security number.
 That means immigrants with green cards and those on H-1B and H-2A visas will get payments.
 Nonresident aliens, temporary workers, and immigrants in the U.S. illegally won’t get a payment.
 Individuals without a SS number who are married to an active member in the armed services and filed taxes jointly will be eligible for the married couple payment.

 - A person who has made too much money to qualify for these stimulus payments, but then had their income drop in 2020, would receive a tax credit when they file their 2020 income taxes.

-- According to the IRS, a payment made to someone who died before receiving the payment or was incarcerated at the time of the payment should be returned to the IRS by following the instructions in the Q&A about repayments.
+- According to the IRS, a payment made to someone who died before receiving the payment should be returned to the IRS by following the instructions in the Q&A about repayments.